Satellite Radio Almost A Reality

 Sunday, December 3, 2000

-With the launch of Sirius Satellite Radio`s Sirius 3third satellite (photo right) last Thursday, November 30th, the advent of digital satellite broadcasting is now only months away.
+With the launch of Sirius Satellite Radio`s third satellite (photo right) last Thursday, November 30th, the advent of digital satellite broadcasting is now only months away.
 When the FCC auctioned the broadcast spectrum between 2320-2345 MHz in 1997, Sirius (then known as CD Radio) and XM Satellite Radio (then known as American Mobile Radio Corp.) successfully bid for their respective portions of the spectrum, and both companies have been gearing up for broadcast during 2001.
 Sirius and XM each plan on offering 100+ digital channels with limited or no advertising, aimed primarily at the car radio market, and priced at $9.95 per month for subscribers.
 In urban areas, ground repeaters will be used to assist in signal coverage.

 Sirius, based in New York City, has now launched its three-satellite array from the Baikonur Cosmodrome in Kazakhstan.
 After the third satellite is tested, it is expected that broadcast service will begin by March, 2001.
 Auto makers, such as Ford, Chrysler, BMW, Mercedes, and Mazda, have agreed to install Sirius auto receivers, while manufacturers such as Panasonic, Kenwood, Alpine, and Clarion and electronics retailers such as Circuit City, Radio Shack, and Best Buy have also signed on.
 Sirius promises 50 channels of commercial-free music and up to 50 channels which will include content from CNBC, NPR, the Sci Fi Channel, Comedy World, and the BBC.